docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 > Run from a [Google Cloud Shell](https://cloud.google.com/shell/){: target="_blank" class="_"}
  or local terminal with `kubectl` configured to talk to your GKE cluster.

-1. Verify that you shell/terminal is configured to talk to your GKE cluster.
+1. Verify that your shell/terminal is configured to talk to your GKE cluster.
 If the output matches your cluster, you're ready to proceed with the next steps.

     ```
     $ kubectl get nodes